 Senior leadership at member organizations call on each other to grapple with some of their thorniest challenges and prepare for the future.
 Members share their experience in areas ranging from succession planning, Board development, and organizational culture change, to large scale programmatic transition, best practice models and workforce development strategies, to working with their states on service and payment restructuring.

-Two membership committees, Standards and Public Policy, provide standing monthly opportunities for members to exchange information with their NACBH colleagues.
-The Standards Committee is a rich resource on accreditation standards and surveys, performance improvement activities and program innovations that are yielding tremendous results.
+Two membership committees, Best Practices and Public Policy, provide standing monthly opportunities for members to exchange information with their NACBH colleagues.
+The Best Practices Committee is a rich resource on accreditation standards and surveys, performance improvement activities and program innovations that are yielding tremendous results.
 The Public Policy Committee has an evolving agenda of state and national policy issues of most immediate concern to its members.

 NACBH’s small size and collegial culture make it easy to quickly connect with peers who will share the good, the bad, and the possible.

 NACBH provides our members with information on the evolving public policy and emerging trends affecting their services, positioning them ahead of the curve in strategic planning and connecting them with colleagues who can share experience and expertise.

 The monthly NACBH News offers updates on legislative and regulatory developments, insight into their potential outcomes, and tips on how to influence the process.
 Member profiles and guest expert interviews point to emerging trends and best practices, and links to helpful resources provide quick access to information supporting program and staff development.
-Other regular features include reports from the NACBH Standards and Public Policy Committees and other association news.
+Other regular features include reports from the NACBH Best Practices and Public Policy Committees and other association news.